penterlab/penterlab-website/joinus/index.md

 We are looking for wet-lab and dry-lab oriented researchers at all levels (technician, master or MD thesis, PhD student, postdoc).

-We are committed to the personal growth and advancement of the academic career of each member who joins our lab.
+We are committed to the personal growth and academic career advancement of each member who joins our lab.

 Please write to [Livius Penter](mailto:livius.penter@charite.de) why you want to join the lab together with your CV.